 When you’re a project manager in the world of marketing, it may sometimes feel like you need to know everything.
 You might meet with clients who ask you about the creative process, or partner with team members who expect you to understand what they’re saying about collapsing cookies.
 The good news is, in these hyper-specific instances, it’s OK to simply say, “Let me verify with my team,” or, “What on earth is a collapsing cookie?”
 There are technical skills that project managers in marketing should possess, though.
 So what are the essentials?

 Tool-Based Project Management

 Project management software has become an essential tool in PM’s toolkits, and for good reason.
 Companies who use project management software are 20% more likely to complete projects on time than those who don’t, and software saves the average employee 498 hours per year.
 Understanding which platform features are essential for the success of your team, and then implementing that platform, are essential technical skills for project managers.
-Some of the basic must-haves often include things like a Kanban and Gantt project view, calendar, task assignment and delegation, file storage, and approval workflow.
+Some of the basic must-haves often include things like a Kanban and Gantt project view, calendar, form builder software, task assignment and delegation, file storage, and approval workflow.
 By identifying which parts of your team’s workflow would best be integrated into software, you can make a list of the must-haves and select the software of best fit from there.

 Team Time Management

 Time tracking is one of the most-used features of any project management software, and for good reason.
 If your project team tracks their time, you’ll be able to manage it better.
 From a technical standpoint, when you understand how long a task takes someone to complete on average, you can better delegate tasks because you’ll understand the true workload of each team member.
 This will also enable you to provide more accurate timeline estimates to your stakeholders, and place a more informed due date on your project.
 There are lots of ways you and your team can track time — just make sure you have access to everyone’s logs for analysis and management.